 2.13: The Data Repository

-(1) Scope.
-243 CMR 2.13 and 2.14 shall be read as consistent with the board's statutory authority, consistent with each other and with the board's other regulations that discuss mandated reporting.

-(2) The Data Repository Defined.
+(1) The Data Repository Defined.
 Pursuant to M.G.L. c.
 112, § 5, the Board shall maintain a Data Repository to compile all reports filed under M.G.L. c.
-112, §§ 5A through 5JM, and reports filed under any other state or federal law or regulation requiring that information be reported to the Board, excluding Safety and Quality Reviews filed pursuant to M.G.L. c.
-111 § 205.
-Mandated reports maintainedreceived in the Data Repository are confidential, unless otherwise required by law.
-The term Data Repository refers to the compilation of all mandated reports received by the Board, Data Repository Unit includes the Board staff working withof the Data Repository Unit and the Data Repository Committee.
+112, §§ 5A through 5M, and reports filed under any other state or federal law or regulation requiring that information be reported to the Board, excluding Safety and Quality Reviews filed pursuant to M.G.L. c.
+111 § 203.
+Mandated reports received in the Data Repository are confidential, unless otherwise required by law.
+The term “Data Repository” refers to the compilation of all mandated reports received by the Board.
+Data Repository Unit includes the Board staff working with the Data Repository.

-(3) Referral to the Enforcement Division.
-The Data Repository Committee (DRC).
-There shall be a standing committee of the Board of Registration in Medicine known as the Data Repository Committee (DRC).
-The DRC shall have at least one member who also serves as a member of the Board of Registration in Medicine.
-The DRC or its staff The Data Repository Unit shall oversee the review and referral of mandated reports maintainedreceived in the Data Repository, however, tThe Licensing Committee or its staff shall oversee the review and referral of licensing materials filed under M.G.L. c.
+(2) Referral to the Enforcement Division.
+The Data Repository Unit shall oversee the referral of mandated reports received in the Data Repository.
+The Licensing Committee or its staff shall oversee the review of licensing materials filed under M.G.L. c.
 112, § 2 through 9B and shall oversee the referral to the Enforcement Division when appropriate.
-The DRC and its staff may review certain legal aspects of the Physician Profile Program and its online website.
-Mandated reports shall be reviewed according to the policies and procedures set by the DRC or the Board.
+Mandated reports shall be reviewed according to the policies and procedures set by the Board.
 Upon receipt of a mandated report, the Data Repository Unit shall record the date the report was received.
 Upon receipt of a mandated report, the Data Repository shall refer the report immediately to the Enforcement Division for docketing and review.

-(a) Mandated Reports.
-The DRC shall assist the Board in its responsibilities regarding mandated reports.

-(ba) Physician Profiles.
-The DRC Data Repository Unit may assist the Board in its duty, pursuant to M.G.L. c 112, § 5, to collect certain information referred to as the Physician Profile, and to release this information to the public.
+(a) Physician Profiles.
+The Data Repository Unit may assist the Board in its duty, pursuant to M.G.L. c 112, § 5, to collect certain information referred to as the “Physician Profile,” and to release this information to the public.
 The contents of a Physician Profile are determined by M.G.L. c.
 112, § 5 and are set forth in 243 CMR 2.15.
-The DRC shall assist the Board in determining the format of the Physician Profiles and in drafting the text of any explanatory materials or public instructions on its use.

-(cb) Profile Inquiry.
-A licensee may ask the DRC Board to review a claim of factual inaccuracy in a public profile.
-During the pendency of a profile inquiry, the DRCData Repository or Boardor its staff may place the physician's profile on an administrative hold; i.e., the DRC staff may temporarily remove the profile from public access until it has resolved the claim of factual inaccuracy.
-When there is a final resolution to the profile inquirythe DRC has responded to the licensee's inquiry, it may remove the administrative hold on the physician's profile will be removed.
+(b) Profile Inquiry.
+A licensee may ask the Board to review a claim of factual inaccuracy in a public profile.
+During the pendency of a profile inquiry, the Data Repository or Board staff may place the physician's profile on an administrative hold; i.e., staff may temporarily remove the profile from public access until the claim of factual inaccuracy is resolved.
+When there is a final resolution to the profile inquiry, the administrative hold on the physician's profile will be removed.